mmarinated/topic-modeling/README.md

 # topic-modeling
 Inferring the topics of Wikipedia articles in different languages.
 Capstone project, Fall 2019.
+Top-3 best capstone poster among 36 teams.

 ## Research directions
-- Improving the architecture of the model for English articles currently deployed.
+- Improving the architecture of currently deployed model for English articles.
     - bag-of-words models with fastText embeddings
     - LSTM, LSTM with self attention, LSTM with IDF self attention weights, transformer
 -  Transferring the model to articles in other languages (Hindi, Russian).